 Crowns and Bridges

-Talk to Dr. Richard Mancuso about whether or not you need a dental crown or bridge to repair your missing or damaged teeth.
+Talk to Dr. Richard Mancuso about whether or not you need a dental crown or bridge to restore your smile.

 Repairing Damaged Teeth With a Dental Crown

-A dental crown is a natural-looking restoration that is placed over a damaged tooth and permanently cemented into place.
-Sometimes referred to as “caps,” crowns will improve both the strength and appearance of the damage tooth.
+A dental crown is placed over a damaged tooth and permanently cemented into place.
+Sometimes referred to as a tooth “caps” because of the way it fits over the tooth structure, crowns will improve both the strength and appearance of the damaged tooth.
 It will also keep it from declining even more.

-People who have teeth that are severely worn, fractured, misshapen, or discolored can also benefit from dental crowns.
+Teeth that severely worn, fractured, misshapen, or discolored can be covered up with a dental crown.
 Dental crowns can also be used to hold a dental bridge in place.

-If you need a dental crown, Dr. Mancuso will take an x-ray of the area to ensure the health of the tooth root and jawbone.
-Then he will prepare the natural tooth for crown placement by removing the crack or decay.
-Next, he will make an impression or mold of the tooth so that a custom crown can be made.
+If he determines you need a dental crown, Dr. Mancuso will take an x-ray of the area to ensure the health of the tooth root and jawbone before preparing your tooth.
+Preparation of the natural tooth includes removing the damage or decay.
+Next, he will make an impression or mold of the tooth so that the lab can fabricate the crown.

 He will place a temporary crown on the tooth that will stay in place until your permanent crown is ready.
-Your custom-made crown will look completely natural.
-It will blend in seamlessly with your other teeth.
+Your permanent, custom-made crown will look just like a natural tooth.

 Replacing Missing Teeth With a Dental Bridge

-If you are missing one tooth or multiple teeth, Dr. Mancuso might recommend a bridge to replace the missing teeth.
-The bridge will look very much like your natural teeth, and it will ensure you have normal chewing function again.
+Missing teeth can interfere with your ability to chew properly, and even one missing tooth can compromise your healthy teeth.
+Consider a bridge to replace the missing teeth in your mouth.
+The bridge will blend in with your natural teeth, and you will be able to chew properly again.
 Another plus is that you will no longer have to feel self-conscious about spaces left by missing teeth.

 Getting Your Own Custom Treatment Plan

-Make sure damaged or missing teeth do not negatively impact your remaining teeth and your health.
-If you need a dental crown or bridge, contact Carrollwood Village Dental to discuss a custom restorative treatment plan.
+If you need a dental crown or bridge to restore your smile, contact Carrollwood Village Dental to discuss a custom treatment plan.